1hitsong/1hitsong.github.io/_posts/2024-12-20-brightscript-hello-world.md

 The code from `components/mainScene.brs` is applied to the display instructions in `components/mainScene.xml` and pushed to the screen.

 Back inside `main()` in `source/main.brs` we wait inside a loop for an event to occur.

+## Line-by-line Explanation of Code

+I've commented each line of code in the [Hello World](https://github.com/1hitsong/Learn-BrightScript-Hello-World) channel.
+Download, clone, or simply read the comments to get a detailed explanation of what each line of code means.